MaxencePPierre/ada-project/README.md

 ## Research questions
-- How the interest and concern in the climate change evolved over the years ?
+- How the interest and concern in the ecological environment evolved over the years ?
 - How Amazon proposals evolved on this theme ?
 Did they follow the trend on this subject
-- What are people's favorite support ? (e-book, book, reports, ..)
+- What are the most concerned categories about environment ?
+(Garden, Books, Grocery etc...)
-- Who are the main and different different publishers ?
-Indeed information sources are very important in this domain
+- Who are the main and different  brands ?
-- Is the climate change theme linked with some others (dependent, correlated , ..) ?
 - What are the most growing sectors focusing on Ecology ?
-- How to best visualize  the relevant information ?
 - How is evolving the price of these products ?
-(The bio was for example known to be expensive).
+(The bio is for example known to be expensive).
 - How could evolve the Sale Ranking of this kind of products ?
-(Prediction)
-- How could evolve the Nb of reviews (users interest) ?
-(Prediction)
+- How could evolve the Nb of reviews from ecofriendly products ?
-- How could evolve the Nb of products concerned ?
-(Prediction)
+- How could evolve the Nb of ecofriedndly products  ?
+- How are the ratings of ecofriendly products compared to the general ones ?

 ## Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.